juseotin/Objectives-predict/README.md

 Type: Classification (Binary Classification)

-Prediction Problem: Predict whether a team wins the game based on their performance in the first three events.
+Prediction Problem: Predict whether a team wins the game based on their performance in the jungle laner's KDA and the first three events.

 Response Variable: The response variable is result, which indicates whether the team won (1) or lost (0) the game.
 This binary outcome is crucial for understanding the effectiveness of early game advantages in determining the final outcome of the game.